Skyline-9/Shotluck-Holmes/README.md

 ## Introduction

-Video is a rapidly growing format rich in information, yet it remains a challenging task for computers to understand.
-A video often consists of a storyline comprised of multiple short shots, and comprehension of the video requires not only understanding the shot-by-shot visual-audio information but also associating the ideas between each shot for a larger big-picture idea.
-Despite significant progress, current works neglect videos' more granular shot-by-shot semantic information.
-In this project, we propose an efficient large language vision model (LLVM) to boost video summarization and captioning.
-Specifically, we reproduce near-SOTA results on the Shot2Story video captioning task with a much smaller model.
+  Video is an increasingly prominent and information-dense medium, yet it poses substantial challenges for language models.
+A typical video consists of a sequence of shorter segments, or shots, that collectively form a coherent narrative.
+Each shot is analogous to a word in a sentence where multiple data streams of information (such as visual and auditory data) must be processed simultaneously.
+Comprehension of the entire video requires not only understanding the visual-audio information of each shot but also requires that the model links the ideas between each shot to generate a larger, all-encompassing story.
+Despite significant progress in the field, current works often overlook videos’ more granular shot-by-shot semantic information.
+In this project, we propose a family of efficient large language vision models (LLVMs) to boost video summarization and captioning called Shotluck Holmes.
+By leveraging better pretraining and data collection strategies, we extend the abilities of existing small LLVMs from being able to understand a picture to being able to understand a sequence of frames.
+Specifically, we show that Shotluck Holmes achieves better performance than state-of-the-art results on the Shot2Story video captioning and summary task with significantly smaller and more computationally efficient models.

 <!-- REQUIREMENTS AND INSTALLATION -->